Florida State Football Sod Cemetery: Care and stewardship

 In 1988, Dean Coyle Moore, the initial keeper of the Sod Cemetery, entrusted Tallahassee attorney Douglas Mannheimer with the stewardship of the tradition, requesting him to succeed as the caretaker and proposing that his son, Andrew, eventually inherit the role.
-Mannheimer's role in preserving the tradition of the Sod Cemetery is extensive and multifaceted.
-Not only does he oversee the physical upkeep of the cemetery, ensuring that each piece of sod and its corresponding marker are well-maintained, but he also serves as an ambassador of this unique tradition to the broader community, and especially to the new generations of Seminoles' football players.
-Every year, Mannheimer addresses the entire football team, explaining the origins, significance, and continuing importance of the sod tradition, instilling in new players a sense of pride and respect for the legacy they inherit.
+Mannheimer's oversees the physical upkeep of the cemetery, ensuring that each piece of sod and its corresponding marker are well-maintained, and also serves as an ambassador of the tradition to the broader community and new generations of Seminoles' football players.
+Every year, Mannheimer addresses the entire football team, explaining the origins, significance, and continuing importance of the sod tradition.

-Mannheimer's commitment to the tradition extends to instructing the team captains on the appropriate methods to remove the sod from the fields, detailing how to look for divots and use hands or scissors to remove a small square of sod.
-By doing so, he ensures that the tradition is carried out with respect and diligence, honoring the past victories and the players who achieved them.
-Mannheimer's dedication to the Sod Cemetery also involves coordination with various university entities and stakeholders.
-He liaises with groups like the Extra Points Club and university staff to ensure that the maintenance of the cemetery is performed to the highest standards.
-His role is crucial in maintaining the vitality of this tradition, fostering a sense of continuity and shared history among Florida State University players, alumni, and fans.
+Mannheimer instructs the team captains on the appropriate methods to remove the sod from the fields, explaining how to look for divots and use hands or scissors to remove a small square of sod.
+Mannheimer also coordinates various university entities and stakeholders, groups like the Extra Points Club and university staff.